 Physics at Clifton is all about engagement, humour and a healthy respect for the details.
 To be a physics teacher is to be a magician who explains his or her tricks.
 At Clifton, the aim is to communicate a sense of wonder at the beauty and simplicity of the universe to our pupils.

-We work closely with the University of Bristol Graduate School of Education, the At-Bristol science centre, and the Institute of Physics.
+We work closely with the University of Bristol Graduate School of Education and the Institute of Physics.

 We also arrange educational visits for students where possible.
 Previous trips have included: the famous particle physics project, CERN, in Geneva; the planetarium in Bristol; and A-Level science live lectures in where students hear from scientists at the forefront of their research.